andrewtatham/pi_scripts/README.md

 # raspberry_pi_scripts

 A collection of scripts to
-* install FTP server and configure
+* install and configure FTP server
-* install VNC server and configure based on https://www.raspberrypi.org/documentation/remote-access/vnc/
+* install and configure VNC server
 * configure GIT
 * clone twitterpibot
+* install twitterpibot dependencies
+* run twitterpibot

-Assumes
+# Assumes
 git is installed if not run
 sudo apt-get install git